Symplectic log Kodaira dimension $-\infty$, affine-ruledness and unicuspidal rational curves: Symplectic deformation aspect and relation with K ahler pairs

-Let's address the following result concerning the minimal models of log Calabi-Yau pairs which is essentially proved in \cite[Proposition 3.6]{LiMakLCY}.
+We address the following result concerning the minimal models of log Calabi-Yau pairs which is essentially proved in \cite[Proposition 3.6]{LiMakLCY}.

 \begin{proposition} Let $(X,\omega)$ be a symplectic rational manifold with $b_2(X)\leq 2$ and $D\subseteq (X,\omega)$ be a symplectic log Calabi-Yau divisor.
-Then $(X,\omega,D)$ is a K\"ahler pair. \end{proposition} \begin{proof} Observe that the homological configuration of any pair listed in Section \ref{section:LCY} can be realized by a K\"ahler pair $(X,\omega',D')$ with $[\omega']=[\omega]$: this is clear for $\CC\PP^2$; for $S^2\times S^2$ or $\CC\PP^2\#\overline{\CC\PP^2}$, we can use the complex structure from the Hirzebruch surface with a section whose self-intersection number matches the smallest one among components of $D$.
+Then $(X,\omega,D)$ is a K\"ahler pair. \end{proposition} \begin{proof} Observe that the homological configuration of any pair listed in Section \ref{section:LCY} can be realized by a K\"ahler pair $(X,\omega',D')$ with $[\omega']=[\omega]$: this is clear for $\CC\PP^2$ since the K\"ahler cone of the standard complex structure on $\CC\PP^2$ contains $[\omega]$; for $S^2\times S^2$ or $\CC\PP^2\#\overline{\CC\PP^2}$, we choose the complex structure coming from an appropriate Hirzebruch surface so that there is a section whose self-intersection equals the minimum self-intersection among the components of $D$, whose K\"ahler cone also contains $[\omega]$ by Nakai-Moishezon criterion.
 By Lemma \ref{lem:flatKahler}, we can modify the K\"ahler form in a small neighborhood of intersection points to guarantee the $\omega'$-orthogonality within the same K\"ahler class.
 Since cohomologous symplectic forms on rational ruled manifolds are diffeomorphic (\cite{spaceofsymp}), we may assume $\omega'=\omega$.
 Then $(X,\omega,D)$ will be symplectic isotopic to $(X,\omega,D')$ by \cite[Proposition 3.6]{LiMakLCY}.
 They are furthermore symplectomorphic by \cite[Proposition 2.10]{Enumerate}.
 Since $(X,\omega,D')$ is a K\"ahler pair, so is $(X,\omega,D)$. \end{proof}

-Now, we extend the above result to divisors with $\omega\cdot(K_{\omega}+[D])<0$.
+Now, we extend the above result to divisors with $[\omega]\cdot(K_{\omega}+[D])<0$.